atlassian-archive/dataschool/dataschool/_chapters/data-governance/what-database-to-use.md

 ### Recommendation

-Selecting a data warehouse can be dependent on a number of factors that should be considered before making the investment.
-If you prefer a cheap, straightforward data warehouse you may be tempted to go with PostgreSQL, however it will have trouble scaling as a data warehouse.
-Redshift is a good choice as a standard cloud data warehouse if you have the capacity for a dedicated DBA.
+Selecting a Data Warehouse can be dependent on a number of factors that should be considered before making the investment.
+If you prefer a cheap, straightforward Data Warehouse you may be tempted to go with PostgreSQL, however it will have trouble scaling as a Data Warehouse.
+Redshift is a good choice as a standard cloud Data Warehouse if you have the capacity for a dedicated DBA.
 BigQuery and Snowflake are both highly scalable solutions considering their architecture.
 However, if cost or concurrency limits will be an issue for you then Snowflake would be more suitable for your organization.

 Remember all of the data warehouses are built on the same c-store architecture so the differences will not be severe in performance.
 However we do recommend checking out [benchmarking on the different warehouses](https://fivetran.com/blog/warehouse-benchmark).